Diana DeGette: 1996

 Longtime 1st district Representative Pat Schroeder chose not to run for a 13th term in 1996, prompting DeGette to run.
 Her principal opponent in the primary election was former City Council member Tim Sandos, whom Denver Mayor Wellington Webb endorsed shortly before the primary.
 DeGette won the primary with 55% of the vote, all but assuring her of election in the heavily Democratic district (the 1st has been in Democratic hands for all but four years since 1933).
 Schroeder, who stayed neutral during the primary, endorsed DeGette once DeGette became the nominee.
-DeGette won with 57% of the vote and has been reelected 13 times since.
+DeGette won with 57% of the vote and has been reelected 15 times since.

-2006

-DeGette defeated Green Party nominee Tom Kelly.

-2008

-DeGette defeated Republican nominee George Lilly, Libertarian nominee Martin Buchanan, and Independent Gary Swing.

-2010

-DeGette defeated Republican nominee Mike Fallon, Green nominee Gary Swing, American Constitutional Party nominee Chris Styskal, and Libertarian nominee Clint Jones.

-2012

-DeGette defeated Republican nominee Danny Stroud, Libertarian nominee Frank Atwood, and Green Party nominee Gary Swing.
-She won 68.23% of the vote.

-2014

-DeGette defeated Republican nominee Martin Walsh, Libertarian nominee Frank Atwood, UNA nominee Danny Stroud, and two write-in candidates.
-She won 65.81% of the vote.

-2016

-DeGette defeated Republican nominee Charles "Casper" Stockham, and Libertarian nominee Darrell Dinges.
-She won 257,254 votes, 67.87% of the total.

-2018

-DeGette defeated Republican nominee Charles Stockham and Libertarian nominee Raymon Doane.
-She won 272,886 votes, 73.8% of the total.

-2020

-DeGette defeated Republican nominee Shane Bolling, Libertarian nominee Kyle Furey, Unity nominee Paul Noel Fiorino, and Approval Voting nominee Jan Kok.
-DeGette won 331,621 votes, 73.6% of the total.

-2022

-DeGette defeated Republican nominee Jennifer Qualteri, Libertarian nominee John Kittleson, and Green nominee Iris Boswell.
-DeGette won 226,929 votes, 80.3% of the total.